paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-024-nuclear-posture.md

 Pub.
 L. 113–291, div.
 A, title XVI, § 1644, Dec.
 19, 2014, 128 Stat.
 3651, provided that: “(a) Requirement.—During the period in which the New START Treaty (as defined in [section 494(a)(2)(D) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section494/a/2/D&num=0&edition=prelim), United States Code) is in effect, the Secretary of Defense shall preserve each intercontinental ballistic missile silo that contains a deployed missile as of the date of the enactment of this Act [Dec.
 19, 2014] in, at minimum, a warm status that enables such silo to—“(1) remain a fully functioning element of the interconnected and redundant command and control system of the missile field; and “(2) be made fully operational with a deployed missile. “(b) Rule of Construction.—Nothing in subsection (b) shall be construed to prohibit the Secretary of Defense from temporarily placing an intercontinental ballistic missile silo offline to perform maintenance activities.”

 #### Implementation of New START Treaty
 Pub.
 L. 113–66, div.
 A, title X, § 1056(a)(2), (3), (f), Dec.
 26, 2013, 127 Stat.
-862–864, provided that: “(a) Implementation.—“(2) Consolidated budget display.—The Secretary [of Defense] shall include with the defense budget materials for each fiscal year specified in paragraph (3) a consolidated budget justification display that individually covers each program and activity associated with the implementation of the New START Treaty for the period covered by the future-years defense program submitted under [section 221 of title 10](./chapter-009-defense-budget-matters.md#section-221), United States Code, at or about the time as such defense budget materials are submitted. “(3) Fiscal year specified.—A fiscal year specified in this paragraph is each fiscal year that occurs during the period beginning with fiscal year 2015 and ending on the date on which the New START Treaty is no longer in force. “(f) Definitions.—In this section:“(1) The term ‘defense budget materials’ has the meaning given that term in [section 231(f) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section231/f&num=0&edition=prelim), United States Code. “(2) The term ‘New START Treaty’ means the Treaty between the United States of America and the Russian Federation on Measures for the Further Reduction and Limitation of Strategic Offensive Arms, signed on April 8, 2010, and entered into force on February 5, 2011.”
+862–864, provided that: “(a) Implementation.—“(2) Consolidated budget display.—The Secretary [of Defense] shall include with the defense budget materials for each fiscal year specified in paragraph (3) a consolidated budget justification display that individually covers each program and activity associated with the implementation of the New START Treaty for the period covered by the future-years defense program submitted under [section 221 of title 10](./chapter-009-defense-budget-matters.md#section-221), United States Code, at or about the time as such defense budget materials are submitted. “(3) Fiscal year specified.—A fiscal year specified in this paragraph is each fiscal year that occurs during the period beginning with fiscal year 2015 and ending on the date on which the New START Treaty is no longer in force. “(f) Definitions.—In this section:“(1) The term ‘defense budget materials’ has the meaning given that term in [section 231(f) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section231/f&num=0&edition=prelim), United States Code [now [10 U.S.C.
+231(h)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section231/h&num=0&edition=prelim)]. “(2) The term ‘New START Treaty’ means the Treaty between the United States of America and the Russian Federation on Measures for the Further Reduction and Limitation of Strategic Offensive Arms, signed on April 8, 2010, and entered into force on February 5, 2011.”

 #### “Congressional Defense Committees” Defined
 Congressional defense committees has the meaning given that term in [section 101(a)(16) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section101/a/16&num=0&edition=prelim), see section 3 of Pub.
 L. 112–81, Dec.
 31, 2011, 125 Stat.
 1316.
 See also note under [section 101 of this title](./chapter-001-definitions-rules-of-construction-cross-references-and-related-matters.md#section-101).